1 Bg 9-1972: The Most Confidential Knowledge

 > the contamination of the lower qualities of nature and are

-> thereby elevated to the higher planetary systems or
+> thereby elevated to the higher planetary system or

-> heavenly planets known as Maharloka, Janoloka, Tapoloka,
+> heavenly planets known as Maharloka, Janaloka, Tapoloka,

 > etc. Once situated on those higher planetary systems, one